 “The accused, [are] from now on, in custody.”

 The eight had been on bail during the trial.
 Sentencing procedures will begin on September 22.

-to the leg of a bench in the back of the van when he fell out of the van.
+According to the accused, one of Macia’s handcuffs became entangled to the leg of a bench in the back of the van when he fell out of the van.
 They claimed he was dragged along the streets in Daveyton to the local police station by mistake.